General Academic Regulations

 Minimum Graduation Requirements

-All degrees at GUST have a minimum graduation requirement of 120 credits and in order to graduate both the student’s cumulative and major grade point averages must be 2.00 or greater.
+All degrees at GUST have a minimum graduation requirement of 120 credits (Computer Science: 126, English Education: 128, and Engineering: 128), and in order to graduate, both the student’s cumulative and major grade point averages must be 2.00 or greater.

 Course Numbering